 The exterior is charming as the cathedral is made up of a granite quarry.
 If you take a better look, you might find some resemblance to Notre Dame de Paris Cathedral.

-The interior is also gorgeous, with baroque-style platforms and marble altarpieces, beautiful stained glass windows, and paintings.
+The interior is also gorgeous, with baroque-style platforms, marble altarpieces, beautiful stained glass windows, and paintings.
 Make sure to look for the statues of the 12 apostles and the 4.000 organ pipes.

 We spent some time indulging in the serenity of this Holy place, taking photos of the interior and exterior before walking to the city center.